swanchain/python-sdk-docs-samples/README.md

 To use `swan-sdk`, an Orchestrator API key is required.

+Steps to get an Orchestrator API Key:

-- Go to [Orchestrator Dashboard](https://orchestrator.swanchain.io/provider-status).
+- Go to [Swan Chain Console](https://console.swanchain.io/api-keys).
 Make sure you're under the Mainnet environment.
 - Login through MetaMask.
-- Click the user icon on the top right.
-- Click 'Show API-Key' -> 'New API Key'
+- Click 'Generate API Key'.
+- Store your API Key safely, do not share with others.

 To use the `swan-sdk` Multi-Chain Storage (MCS) service, an MCS API key is required.